webbasedcode/documentation/doc/EPIC/COD15.md

 ## Beschrijving
+> As a programmer I want to be able to work on and share puzzles
+> There should a seperate tab on the website, where I can see current puzzles.
+> There should also be an option on the website to make your project available as puzzle.
+> So when somebody selects a puzzle, a new project should be made with that puzzle as preset items.
 <!-- {beschrijving van {TYPE}}
 > voorbeeld: As a programmer i want to be able to delete a file on the frontend.
 > This should send a request with the projectId and {file Identifyer} to the backend after which the backend should look for the project with this id,